dimecho/ATtiny13-Plant/usbtiny/README.md

 * Powers target device

-note that the io lines to the target mcus are not protected. you can add 1k-2k resistors to SCK and MOSI and protect against possible wrong connections
+Note that the IO lines to the target MCUS are not protected. you can add 1k-2k resistors to SCK and MOSI and protect against possible wrong connections

 References